-The Street Tire class will be Open without a separate Ladies Class.
-Class designation is a "ST" following the normal class letters (e.g., ASST, CSPLST).
+The Street Tire class will be Open for base classes without a corresponding street tire class option (SP, SM, P, M) without a separate Ladies Class.
+Class designation is a "T" ahead of the normal class letters (e.g. TSSM, TCSP).
 The class is for cars using non-autocross DOT-approved tires.
-Purpose-built autocross or road racing ('R'compound) tires are not allowed.
-Tires must have a minimum tread wear rating of 140.
-The current National PAX/RTP Index values will be used to compute times for scoring.
-Street Touring classes are not eligible.
+Purpose-built autocross or road racing ('R'-compound) tires are not allowed.
+Tires must have a minimum tread wear rating of 200 and meet the requirements of the national rule set.
+The current National PAX/RTP Index values along with a 0.98 street tire adjustment will be used to compute times for PAX scoring.
+Street and Street Touring classes are not eligible.